catalyzeio/paas-onboarding-docs/the-paas-cli.md

 ## Installing
 Follow the instructions at [https://github.com/catalyzeio/cli](https://github.com/catalyzeio/cli).

 More details and the sets of commands supported are available [here](https://resources.catalyze.io/paas/paas-cli-reference/).
-The repo linked above is also open source so feel free to issue a pull request, suggest improvemennts or create issues as you use it.
+The repository linked above is also open source so feel free to issue a pull request, suggest improvements, or create issues as you use it.

 <!--## Associating a local repository with a provisioned environment

 1. `cd` into the project directory (the one that contains the `.git` directory).
-2. `catalyze associate <environment>`, substituting `<environment>` for the name of the environment you had provisioned.
+2. `catalyze associate <environment> <service_name>`, substituting `<environment>` for the name of the environment you had provisioned and <service> for the name of a code service in the environment.
     * This will ask you for a set of credentials.
 These are the same credentials you use on the dashboard.
     * Your environment name is listed in the dashboard.
 If you're not sure, run `catalyze environments` - this will list all environments to which you have access.
 3. You should now have a git remote named `catalyze`.
 To verify: `git remote -v`